olledejong/IONM-Analysis-Toolbox/README.md

 To quit python and return to the command prompt, type `quit()`.
 If python does not start upon typing `python`, you may have to [add python to the PATH variable](https://geek-university.com/python/add-python-to-the-windows-path/).

-Similarly, `pip` should also work as a command from the command prompt.
-#### Installing dependencies ####
+#### Installing the required dependencies ####
-ionm.py(the main script) depends on the following packages:
+The main Python script which runs all tools (ionm.py) depends on the following packages:
-- Scipy(depends on numpy)
+- Scipy (depends on and auto-installs numpy)
-- Matplotlib(depends on pyparsing, six, python-dateutil, cycler and kiwisolver)
+- Matplotlib (depends on and auto-installs pyparsing, six, python-dateutil, cycler and kiwisolver)
 - Pyodbc
 - Sqlparse
 - Pandas
 - Scikit-learn
 - Joblib

-To install pip, the file [Get-pip.py](https://bootstrap.pypa.io/get-pip.py) needs to be downloaded and executed with python.
+Dependencies can easily be installed using [pip](https://pypi.org/project/pip/).
+Pip is the package installer for Python.
+To install pip, the file [get-pip.py](https://bootstrap.pypa.io/get-pip.py) needs to be downloaded and executed using Python.
+To do this, open a command prompt (cmd) and type `python` and a single space.
+Then drag the get-pip.py file into the command prompt.
+If you did it correctly, you should have something like this:
+`python "C:\Users\(Your logged in User)\Downloads\get-pip.py"`.
+If you do, hit enter and let it do its thing.

+**NOTE: Skip this part if you're not using an UMCG machine!**

-If `pip` is installed on a UMCG non open source computer there will be an extra step before installing the packages.
+If pip is installed on a UMCG non open source computer there will be an extra step before installing the required packages.
+You will have to navigate to the python its source folder.
+Open a command prompt and type (replace the parentheses parts):
-`pip` will be installed in the folder "C:\Users\(Your logged in User)\AppData\Local\Programs\Python\(Your python version)\Scripts".
+`cd C:\Users\(Your logged in User)\AppData\Local\Programs\Python\(Your python version)\Scripts`
-Via the commandline you can access this folder by typing `cd` + the path above.
-If the user is in this folder the `pip install` command can be used.
+Now the `pip install` command can be used.

+**NOTE: Continue here if you're not using an UMCG machine!**

-To install the packages, open the command prompt and type `python -m pip install scipy matplotlib pyodbc sqlparse pandas sklearn joblib`.
+To install the packages, type:
+`pip install scipy matplotlib pyodbc sqlparse pandas sklearn joblib`.
+Hit enter.
 This will install all required packages and their dependencies.

-After installing these dependencies, running `ionm.py` with no arguments should run with no errors and produce a help message.
+Now, to test if all dependencies have been successfully installed, type ionm.py and hit enter.
+If all dependencies are there this should produce a help message which describes how to use the command line interface.
+You can now safely close the command prompt.

-#### Installing Microsoft Access and database drivers ####
+#### Installing Microsoft Access / Database Drivers ####
 [Microsoft Access](https://products.office.com/nl-nl/access?rtc=1) is the database program that is used by ionm.py to store signal-derived statistics.
 It comes with most versions of the Microsoft Office software. ionm.py was tested with Microsoft Access version 1901.